 Water temperatures average a warm 78-84°F , with visibility often averaging between 100-150 feet.
 If you are planning a trip to Bonaire and have a dive/hotel package you will be given a thorough dive orientation and briefing before your first dive on the island.
 One of the Bonaire Marine Park Regulations is for all visitors to do a check-out dive as part of the briefing process before taking off on their own to shore dive or going on a dive boat.
 The main reasons for this are to have each diver check buoyancy so that damage to the reef is minimized or eliminated and also to check out their dive equipment, whether it be rented or owned.

 Also, every diver on Bonaire must purchase a Marine Park Tag for $25 (payable to the dive shop), which is valid for one calendar year.
 Orientation procedures vary from dive center to dive center, so it's a good idea to check in early.
 The license plates may read Diver's Paradise but it would be a mistake to think that great diving and snorkeling are the only activities for which this island is famous.
 People who visit solely for the Marine Park may be surprised to find themselves caught up in Bonaire's world-renowned windsurfing.
 Other popular topside activities include: birdwatching, sea kayaking, mountain biking, cave snorkeling, sailing or horseback riding.
 Bonaire's dive site.

 Passport and/or Visa Requirements

-No vaccinations or preventative medications are recommended for travel to Bonaire.
-Yellow Fever and Malaria are not a problem here.
+No vaccinations or preventative medications are required for travel to Bonaire.
 Check with the Centers for Disease Control on recommended vaccinations for travel at cdc.gov

 Culture and Customs